freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/improve-accessibility-of-audio-content-with-the-audio-element.md

 ---

 ## Description

 <section id='description'>

-HTML5's <code>audio</code> element gives semantic meaning when it wraps sound or audio stream content in your markup.
+HTML5's `audio` element gives semantic meaning when it wraps sound or audio stream content in your markup.
 Audio content also needs a text alternative to be accessible to people who are deaf or hard of hearing.
 This can be done with nearby text on the page or a link to a transcript.

-The <code>audio</code> tag supports the <code>controls</code> attribute.
+The `audio` tag supports the `controls` attribute.
 This shows the browser default play, pause, and other controls, and supports keyboard functionality.
 This is a boolean attribute, meaning it doesn't need a value, its presence on the tag turns the setting on.

 Here's an example:

 ```html